 - - Put the beef back in the pot and add wine.
 Cook for 2 minutes, stirring well (including the burned bits at the bottom of your pot).

-- - Add beef broth and enough water to cover the veggies and beef.
+- - Add carrots and beef broth and enough water to cover the veggies and beef.
 You want the water to surpass the veggies and beef by about ⅓.

 - - Add dried oregano, stir and bring to boil.
 Lower the heat, cover and simmer for 1 hour.
 Check on your stew every 20 minutes or so, giving it a stir.